renan403/DownPlay/README.md

 # DownPlay

-Hi everyone, this app is for Downloading mp3 from Youtube, Playing musics, ftp for transfer the files to your device
+Hi everyone, this app is for Downloading mp3 from Youtube, Playing musics and FTP for transfer the files to your device